facebookresearch/UnsupervisedMT/README.md

 Note that there are several ways to train cross-lingual embeddings:
 - Train monolingual embeddings separately for each language, and align them with [MUSE](https://github.com/facebookresearch/MUSE) (please refer to [the original paper](https://openreview.net/pdf?id=H196sainb) for more details).
-- Concatenate the source and target monolingual corpora in a single file, and train embeddings with fastText on that generated file (this is what is implemented in the `get_enfr_data.sh` script).
+- Concatenate the source and target monolingual corpora in a single file, and train embeddings with fastText on that generated file (this is what is implemented in the `get_data_enfr.sh` script).

 The second method works better when the source and target languages are similar and share a lot of common words (such as French and English).
 However, when the overlap between the source and target vocabulary is too small, the alignment will be very poor and you should opt for the first method using MUSE to generate your cross-lingual embeddings.